JacksonGreenNZ/PUCV-CIIRID-IDEA/README.md

 ---

-### 3. `checkSatelliteIntersect(t, target, targPos)`
+### 3. `checkSatelliteIntersect(t, targPos)`
 Determines whether any satellites are near the target at a given time.

 #### Inputs:
 - `t`: Current time
-- `target`: The celestial object
 - `targPos`: Apparent position of the target

 #### Returns:
-- A list of satellites that pass within 2 degrees of the target.
+- A list of satellites that pass within 2 degrees of the target at the time checked.

 ---